05 Jan Virtual Selling: How to Persuade Buyers Remotely (With Tim Pollard)

 Randy: Well, I trust you.
 I feel myself getting tired.
 So zoom fatigue is going to be the new buzzword of the decade, won it.

 Randy: Speaking of distractions at the house, I mean, everybody can hear that dog, I suppose.
 Now, that we’re at Christmas time and the Prime and the Amazon guy shows up about eight times a day, we get a lot of dog barking.
-And I tried to talk my wife into shooting the dogs, it didn’t work out very well.
+And I tried to talk my wife into getting rid pf the dogs, it didn’t work out very well.

 Tim: Yes, I wouldn’t do that.